telvarost/ClientsideEssentials-StationAPI/README.md

 ## Changes to Score

-Score is disused in Beta Minecraft this mod adds the ability to get score from:
+Score is disused in Beta Minecraft.
+This mod adds the ability to get score from:
 - Placing blocks (+1 for each placed)
 - Removing blocks (+1 for each removed)
-- Killing mobs (+1 for each kill)
+- Killing monster mobs (+1 for each kill)
-- Killing passive entities (+1 for each kill)
+- Killing passive mobs (+1 for each kill)

 ## Graphical Fixes